Graylog2/documentation/pages/faq.rst

 How do I find out if a specific log source is supported?
 --------------------------------------------------------

 We support many log sources – and more are coming everyday.
-For a complete list, check out Graylog Marketplace, the central repository of Graylog extensions.
+For a complete list, check out 'Graylog Marketplace <https://marketplace.graylog.org/>'_, the central repository of Graylog extensions.
 There are 4 types of content on the Marketplace:

-Content Pack: A file that can be uploaded into your Graylog system that sets up streams, inputs, extractors, dashboards, etc. to support a given log source or use case.
+* Plug-Ins: Code that extends Graylog to support a specific use case that it doesn’t support out of the box.

-GELF Library: A library for a programming language or logging framework that supports sending log messages in GELF format for easy integration and pre-structured messages.
+* Content Pack: A file that can be uploaded into your Graylog system that sets up streams, inputs, extractors, dashboards, etc. to support a given log source or use case.

-Plug-Ins: Code that extends Graylog to support a specific use case that it doesn’t support out of the box.
+* GELF Library: A library for a programming language or logging framework that supports sending log messages in GELF format for easy integration and pre-structured messages.

-Other Solutions: Any other content or guide that helps you integrate Graylog with an external system or device.
+* Other Solutions: Any other content or guide that helps you integrate Graylog with an external system or device.
 For example, how to configure a specific device to support a format Graylog understands out of the box.

 Can I install the Graylog Server on Windows?
 --------------------------------------------